Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 Marginalization can be best describing the status of Jews in Middle Ages that continued as well as inflated.

 In the Christian world, it could be said that Jews started from the lowest level in the hierarchal system, but in a marginalized position.

 Even in this period that was considered relatively quiet, the idea of expulsion wasn’t absent.
 A letter referred to Pope Leo VII in 936, in which the pope responds to a request made by one of his priests in a different province, asking if they should force the Jews into conversion.
-The pope responded by urging the inquirer to try to show them the way to God not by force, and if they declined, the church has the right to exorcise them.
+The pope responded by urging the inquirer to try to show them the way to God, not by the strength, and if they declined, the church has the right to exercise them.

 Until the Eleventh Century Jews received support from the different succeeding kings who principally wanted to benefit from the Jews economic benefits.